 The mass matrix includes the mass of the platform, tendon and riser steel, equipment and variable weights, and the "added mass" of the surrounding water.
 Inertia effects introduced by the tendons and risers should be accounted for in coupled tendon/ riser/platform models.

-The damping matrix is important in limiting platform resonant responses, and has significant contributions from platform wave radiation and from drag forces on the hull, tendons, and risers.
+The damping matrix is important in limiting platform resonant responses and has significant contributions from platform wave radiation and from drag forces on the hull, tendons, and risers.

 The stiffness matrix contains hydrostatic terms, geometric terms due to tendon/riser tension combined with platform offset to produce offset restoring forces, and elastic terms introduced by tendon and foundation flexibility.